Suspense Account – Definition and Use

 A suspense account is an account temporarily used in general ledger to carry doubtful amounts which can either be a payment or a receipt.
 Despite considerable efforts, if the reason(s) causing these questionable amounts are not found, the difference in the trial balance is temporarily transferred to a suspense account till it is properly analyzed and classified.

-A Suspense account is used only because a proper account for a particular transaction couldn’t be determined at the time when the transaction was recorded.
+It is used only because a proper account for a particular transaction couldn’t be determined at the time when the transaction was recorded.
 When the right account is determined, the amount shall be moved from the suspense account to its proper account.

 Example Showing the Use of a Suspense Account

 Cash received from Unreal Pvt Ltd. for 5,000 is wrongly posted to Unreal Pvt Ltd’s. account as 50,000, It is however correctly recorded in the cash account.
-To correct this entry we will use suspense account

 |To Unreal Pvt Ltd A/C||50,000|